‘Flip Or Flop’ Star Christina El Moussa And Boyfriend Gary Anderson Split

-Flip or Flop star Christina El Moussa is currently single after reportedly splitting from her contractor boyfriend Gary Anderson.
+Flip or Flop star Christina El Moussa is currently single after reportedly splitting from her contractor boyfriend, Gary Anderson.

 Although the reality star and mother of two stayed mum on her alleged romance for the entirety of its run, the relationship has reportedly come to an end as both Tarek El Moussa and Christina El Moussa prepare to finalize their divorce.